FixIt-App/FixIt-Vagrant/README.md

-# Vagrant machines for HS
+# Vagrant machines for FixIt
-This project helps with an initial setup of virtual machines in a development environment to run the HS Web Application
+This project helps with an initial setup of virtual machines in a development environment to run the FixIt Web Application

 ## Getting started
 To setup these machines you'll need the following installed in your computer